-Please check back in late summer 2021 to find out if Molly is reviewing applications for 2022-2023 admission to the Clinical Psychology (Community Track) Ph.D. program at DePaul University.
+Molly is not reviewing applications for 2024-2025 admission to the Clinical or Community Psychology Ph.D. programs at DePaul University.

 In acknowledgment of the complexity and stress of navigating the application process, Molly is offering transparency in her policy regarding contact with applicants.
 Molly works to create an even playing field for applicants, so she will not meet individually with applicants prior to our program’s interview day.
-Applicants who send inquiries via email will not receive greater consideration for admission than those who do not.
+Applicants are welcome to send Molly email inquiries to aid their decision on whether to apply.
+Greater consideration for admission will not be given to applicants who make contact via email.
 Molly looks forward to reviewing your application!

 Molly reviews applications holistically such that areas of strength in applications may compensate for areas of weakness.
 She acknowledges the inherent and intersectional inequities and privileges at play when gaining the necessary experience and credentials for applying to clinical psychology Ph.D. programs.
 As a first-generation college student herself, she keeps applicants’ level of opportunity in mind when reviewing applications.